GDSC-IET-LUCKNOW/DSA-BOOTCAMP-2022/Session1/Setting Up Devlopment Environment/README.md

-For Setting Up your Devlopment environment you need to have a COMPILER and after you need something where you can write your code ie,IDE(Integrated Development environment).
+For Setting Up your Devlopment environment you need to have the following:
+1) COMPILER-MinGW for C++
+2) IDE(Integrated Development environment)-VS Code or any other IDE of your choice